SandPointHOA/spcchoa-site/content/terms/_index.md

 <li>Sell, rent or sub-license material from https://spcchoa.com</li>
 <li>Reproduce, duplicate or copy material from https://spcchoa.com</li>
 </ol>
-<p>Redistribute content from Sand Point CC Hoa (unless content is specifically made for redistribution).</p>
+<p>Redistribute content from Sand Point Hoa (unless content is specifically made for redistribution).</p>
 <h2>Hyperlinking to our Content</h2>
 <ol>
 <li>The following organizations may link to our Web site without prior written approval: